galbitton5/galbitton5.github.io/_pages/about.md

 I specialize in international political economy, focusing on financial decision-making and policymaking.
 My research addresses topics such as financial liberalization, cultural finance, and voter attitudes toward redistribution policies.
 I take a multi-level approach, using micro-level insights to explain macro-level phenomena, bridging individual behaviors with broader economic and political trends.

-More broadly, I am interested in political economy, political behavior, and voting preferences.
-Methodologically, my work emphasizes experimental and observational methods, survey design, and in-depth data analysis.
+More broadly, my work explores the psychological foundations of globalization and the reciprocal relationship between citizens and the international system—how individual perceptions shape global openness, and how external threats and institutional arrangements, in turn, reshape trust, identity, and political behavior.
+Through a comparative lens, I examine how these dynamics vary across political and cultural contexts, revealing when behavioral biases are filtered, amplified, or constrained by national institutions and historical experience.
+Methodologically, my work emphasizes experimental and observational methods, survey design, and computational approaches, including the use of large language models (LLMs) for predictive modeling.

 ---